Mark Duggan shooting an execution, witness claims

 Mr Duggan was shot dead in Tottenham in August 2011, sparking riots that spread across England

-He was killed when the taxi in which he was travelling was stopped by armed police.'An execution'
+He was killed when the taxi in which he was travelling was stopped by armed police.

 The BBC journalist had two meetings with the witness, who filmed the aftermath of the shooting and supplied the footage to the broadcaster.

 Leslie Thomas, representing Mr Duggan's family, questioning Witness C about his notes of his meetings with Witness B, said: "Witness B said to you that it was an execution?"

 Witness C replied "No."

 The journalist had also written that the witness said the phone Mr Duggan was holding "went flying" after he was shot.